The Last Minute Shopper’s Guide to Panic Prepping

 - A Kelly Kettle is a popular rocket stove that can use any type of biomass to boil water quickly.
 Find one here.

 - A camp stove is another excellent option.
 Coleman is a trusted name and these can be found in any store with a camping/outdoors department.
-This one is the classic.
+This one is a classic.
 Be sure that you have enough propane to last for 3 meals per day for a couple of weeks.

 A food supply